christophmschaefer/miluphcuda/examples/giant_collisions/USAGE.md

   First, enter the simulation directory and run

         utils/postprocessing/create_xdmf.py
-  which creates an xdmf file (*paraview.xdmf* by default).
+  (without any arguments) which creates an xdmf file (*paraview.xdmf* by default).
 You can use the default cmd-line options, so no need to set anything explicitly.
 Note that the xdmf file contains only metadata, i.e., you still need the .h5 files it points to in the same directory.
   Then start Paraview and either

     * directly open the created xdmf file and choose settings yourself
-    * load the prepared Paraview state in `results/paraview.pvsm` (*File -> Load State*), and select the created `paraview.xdmf` file under *Choose File Names*
+    * load the prepared Paraview state in `analyze-results/paraview.pvsm` (*File -> Load State*), and select the created `paraview.xdmf` file under *Choose File Names*

-* Compare your results (e.g., visualized with Paraview) to the animations in `results/`, which show the interior structure of the colliding bodies (cut views) for various quantities.
+* Compare your results (e.g., visualized with Paraview) to the animations in `expected-results/`, which show the interior structure of the colliding bodies (cut views) for various quantities.

-* For the *solid* example, you can also visualize the workings of the Collins plasticity model by running `results/plot_plastic_yielding.sh`.
+* For the *solid* example, you can also visualize the workings of the Collins plasticity model by running `analyze-results/plot_plastic_yielding.sh`.
 This produces plots for shear stress vs. pressure, including the respective yield limit curves.

 ----------------------------------------------------------------------------------